 What is a hybrid animal?
-Is it a creature that only exist in fables and myths?
+Is it a creature that only exists in fables and myths?
 No!
-Many crossbred animals actually exist in captivity and the wild.
+In fact, many crossbred animals are real!

 Hybrid animals are usually the reproductive result of intercourse between two similar animals, like lions and tigers.
 Lab hybrid animals also exist.
-The process is called “somatic hybridization,” and it allows scientists to manipulate genes to create interesting new species with useful traits from both parents.
+Scientists call the process is “somatic hybridization,” and it allows them to manipulate genes to create new species with useful traits from both parents.

 Check out the list below for 12 real examples of incredible hybrid animals.